zaneta-filipecka/My_Contact/README.md

 ### How to build and start application:
 * Download application from git repository
 * Copy file `App.config-dist` to `App.config`
+* Replace `--Database Server Name--` with your database server name
 * Replace `--Database Name--` with non existing database name
 * Build project
 * In NuGet console run command `Update-Database`